Reactions to the Mishima Incident: CIA

+Mishima researcher Takashi Inoue (井上隆史), who quoted the text above, has noted that the CIA, having constantly researched Japan's political landscape, possessed an accurate understanding of the situation following the incident, and had foreseen that post-war Japanese society would fail to take Mishima's message to heart.

 JSDF and Ministry of Defense

 On November 26, the day after the incident, a bouquet of chrysanthemums was quietly placed in front of the Commandant General's office, but within an hour it was removed by senior officers.

-After the incident, a survey (randomly selected 1,000 people) was conducted among the Ground Self-Defense Forces in Tokyo and its suburbs, and the majority of personnel answered that they "sympathized with the ideas in the Geki."
+After the incident, a survey (randomly selected 1,000 people) was conducted among the Ground Self-Defense Forces in Tokyo and its suburbs, and the majority of personnel answered that they sympathized with the ideas in the Geki.
 Some also answered that they "strongly sympathized with it," causing a fluster at the Ministry of Defense.

+Former Maritime Chief of Staff Tomoharu Nishimura (西村友晴) remarked that as the full details of Mishima's resolve and motives became clear following the incident, JSDF personnel increasingly sought to comprehend the underlying spirit of their cause.

 When the police questioned young senior officers of the JGSDF who had been on friendly terms with Mishima, they found that more of them than expected sympathized with Mishima and were seriously thinking about Japan's defense issues.
 Colonel Kiyokatsu Yamamoto (山本舜勝), who had lectured Mishima and the members of Tatenokai on guerrilla tactics, was also questioned, but because the police authorities decided to treat the incident as simply a case of mob intrusion, Colonel Yamamoto was not called to court.
 (Note: Three years after the Mishima Incident, Kiyokatsu Yamamoto, who had become an advisor to a certain company in Ichigaya, was visited by Hiroshi Mochimaru (持丸博), a former Tatenokai member, who said to him, "Mr. Yamamoto, whether this is right or wrong, it is possible that Mr. Mishima committed such an act because he was provoked by you."
 Yamamoto, looking down, replied, "I have a bad sleep.
 Now I am consoling Mr. Mishima's spirit and living a life immersed in haiku.")